The correct format for the address is:

 Do not send packages or envelopes of any kind that require more than standard postage.
 Those would have to be opened in front of the RDC and your recruit may not be permitted to keep the contents and may also receive IT or other consequences.
 Save any "Care Packages", especially those containing food, for "A" School or training after BC.
 (See page 1 of the Family Guide at http://www.bootcamp.navy.mil/fam_guide.asp for more information.)

 The exception is that about 2 to 3 weeks before PIR you can send contacts and a small amount of solution.
 Write "Contacts for PIR" in the corner of the small box or padded envelope.
 You can also send a small amount of make-up for the females that will "blend with natural skin tone and enhance natural features."
 The most often requested items are a small amount of foundation (some have specified the cake type) or face powder, 1 blush, 1 eye shadow in a neutral shade, 1 mascara (black or brown), 1 eyebrow/eyeliner pencil (black or brown), 1 lipstick in a conservative color, and 1 small hand lotion or face lotion.
 Females sometimes also get approval to have curling irons or flat irons sent (more often for 900 Divisions though), but do not send one unless your recruit specifically requests it.
-Most RDC’s allow band aids and strips of mole skin as well as stamps and calling cards and those will fit in a regular envelope, but DO NOT send cotton swabs.
+Most RDC’s allow band aids and strips of mole skin as well as stamps and calling cards and those will fit in a regular envelope and your recruit can also get them at the RTC, but DO NOT send cotton swabs even if your recruit asks you to, which s/he better not.
 If your recruit requests his/her Bible, then send it.
 Most regular Bibles will fit in the recruit’s A/B drawer, but a Study Bible is discouraged because it will take up too much room and will not leave room for other things.
 Some RDC's give permission for the recruits (usually females) to receive travel sized containers of some hygiene products that are not available at the NEX.
 Some recruits have also gotten permission to have shoe inserts sent, especially if they have had trouble with their feet or have had leg pain.
 If your recruit makes such a request, it will generally be very specific as to how to send the items and what to send and this will help you to know that you can send it since your recruit will have to open the package in front of the RDC and s/he would not make this request if s/he were going to get IT for it and/or the items were going to be tossed.

 You can send a Priority Mail envelope or large manila envelope with postage attached for your SR to mail back letters to free up space--save postage on both the envelope to mail it and the envelope you are sending and send a manila envelope.
 Check with the post office on the amount of postage to use.
 Many fold it up and put it in a card envelope minus the card to keep the postage down or in a regular legal sized envelope, but the envelope would be permitted if the postage was more than regular postage.
 Some send this in a small manila envelope and mark the outside of the envelope—“Envelope for excess letters.”
 Ask your recruit if it is needed because some have plenty of room in their A/B drawers and others don't.
 Some just like having a gallon-sized zip lock baggy or the large envelope to organize their mail in their A/B drawers.